-As Super Bowl week gets closer, the Seattle Seahawks are in for a repeat chance after winning last season and once again, many have wondered what the Seattle Seahawks Legion of Boom is after Richard Sherman announced the LOB in his famous Erin Andrews interview last and once again it will take center stage, as the LOB title is the nickname for the secondary that includes Sherman, Earl Thomas, Kam Chancellor and the rest of the secondary.
+As Super Bowl week gets closer, the Seattle Seahawks are getting ready for a repeat chance after winning last season.
+Once again, many fans have wondered what the Seattle Seahawks Legion of Boom is after Richard Sherman announced the LOB in his famous Erin Andrews interview.
+The group will take center stage again at the Super Bowl, as the LOB title is the nickname for the secondary that includes Sherman, Earl Thomas, Kam Chancellor and the rest of the secondary.

 Like Us on Facebook